 - Sub-calling - opcode by which VM can itself call other contracts.

-Vitalik then discusses ABI and RLP (recursive length prefix) encoding "for people who are set theory geeks".
+Vitalik then discusses ABI (application binary interface) and RLP (recursive length prefix) encoding "for people who are set theory geeks".
 It may seem boring, but it is a demonstration of the early culture and how the people who built all this stuff really think.
 He follows this with an explanation of memory-hard algorithms for mining and why they were an innovation; emphasises the fast block time (17s); and discusses "uncles", which solve the stale rates of blocks that arise due to network latency..
 It's worth listening to for cultural context, but 23:50 - 28:57 is now a bit outdated.

 Understanding how this particular choice of data structure allows us to succinctly express shared state reveals why intimacy with low-level technical details allows one to build a comprehensive conceptual picture of how it all ties together, and what meanings any technology can be used to build.

 So, you're less technical then Vitalik (i.e. all of us) and are wondering what this all really means?
 Well, the critical point is this notion of a general purpose operating system - one, monolithic virtual machine distributed across the world which is shared by everyone, owned by no-one and which can't be turned off without also turning off the internet.
-Even with Bitcoin, we got this feature that you could carry 12 magical words in your head across any border in the world, incant them into an internet-connected machine and have immediate access to value.
+With Bitcoin, you can carry 12 magical words in your head across any border in the world, incant them into an internet-connected machine and have immediate access to value.

 Now, there is the possibility that you could pull down not just monetary value, but generalised compute.
 That is, your 12 or 24-word mnemonic could be your entire personal OS, which would be accessible from anywhere.
 Stop thinking of computers as a screen into which you type things from a keyboard.
 Start seeing the world itself as an infinitely programmable playground, access to which only requires a few magical words anyone, anywhere can create when they learn the basics of a new order of language.